ahdis/MobileAccessGateway/docs/integration-primary-system.md

     ATNA supplement rev. 2.2](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_RESTful-ATNA_Rev2.2_TI_2017-07-21.pdf).
     A lot have changed since.

-The transaction is an HTTP GET request on the endpoint, with the parameter `entity-id` that contain the patient EPR-SPID, and `date` to constraint the audit message date.
+The transaction is an HTTP GET request on the endpoint, with the parameter `entity-id` that contains the patient EPR-SPID, and `date` to constraint the audit message date.
 The `Authorization` header uses the prefix `IHE-SAML` and the SAML assertion is encoded with the [regular base64 alphabet](https://datatracker.ietf.org/doc/html/rfc4648#section-4).